LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="InvalidateAccountEmailVerification-put-">Account Invalidate Verification Email (PUT)</h4>
  This API is used to invalidate the Email Verification status on an account.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-invalidate-verification-email)

 ```java